 John Bollinger: inventor of Bollinger Bands: Twitter

 The upper band quite appropriately identifies with the higher range of trading.
 In a range-bound market, the upper line or band is also termed a resistance line.
 In a trending market, the price of a cryptocurrency crossing above the upper Bollinger band might hint at a trend reversal.
-This is assuming that the market’s nature turns overbought.
+This is assuming that the nature of the market turns overbought.

 The concept of standard deviation